 4. Layer the bottom of the box with a soft packing material

-You can use packing paper, bubble wrap, foam, styrafoam peanuts, or even towels to cushion the bottom of the box.
-Then, once everything is packed, fill in the empty spaces why not try this out.
+You can use packing paper, bubble wrap, foam, styrofoam peanuts, or even towels to cushion the bottom of the box.
+Then, once everything is packed, fill in the empty spaces.

 5. Pack the heaviest items on the bottom.
 Layer all of the items from largest to smallest so the base of the box is well-supported and smaller items won’t get crushed.